 All of the terms and conditions listed above shall together be referred to as "the Terms".

 Please read the Terms carefully before accepting them.
-If you do not agree to accept and be bound by the Terms please do not open an account or continue to use the Website.
+If you do not agree to accept and be bound by the Terms, please do not open an account or continue to use the Website.
 Your continued use of the Website constitutes acceptance of the Terms.

-The Terms will come into effect on the 30th of November 2016.
+The Terms will come into effect on the 9th of December 2016.